steffenskov/Pragmatic-DDD/README.md

 ## Aggregate root

-An `Aggregate root` is an `Entity` (look that one up below, you'll see we come full circle back to `Aggregate`) The rules for valid state are the same on the root as on `Aggregate`.
+An `Aggregate root` is an `Entity` (look that one up below, you'll see we come full circle back to `Aggregate`) The rules for having a valid state are the same on the root as on `Aggregate`.

 ## Entity

-An `Entity` is a combination of data that has an inherit identity.
+An `Entity` is a combination of data that has an inherent identity.
 Typically in a relational database, an `Entity` represents a single row in a table with a primary key.
 As such this is an entity:

 ```
 class Order